Healthy Environment, Strong Communities, Accountable Government

 Also see our list of Organic Landscapers

 Mow high -- Set mower blades high 3"-3.5".
 Avoid cutting off more than 1/3 of the grass blade at one time.
-When grass is growing rapidly in the spring, this may mean occasionally mowing more than once a week.
 Leave clippings on the lawn.
+Only the last mowing of the season should be shorter, to prevent winter damage and snow mold.

-Seed with a tall fescue blend -- Thick turf is the best way to prevent weeds.
+Seed thin and bare spots -- Thick turf is the best way to prevent weeds.
 Bare patches are an invitation to weeds.
 The best time for seeding is when the weather starts to cool down, late August through September.
-If you don't use a pre-emergent weed control, such as corn gluten, seed bare and thin patches in late April or May.
-If you use corn gluten, don't seed for at least six weeks.
 Using a blend of different grass strains can prevent a single pest or disease from wiping out your lawn.
+Tall fescues require less fertilization and water than Kentucky bluegrass, so it is a better choice if you want a lower maintenance lawn.
+For areas with heavier shade and low traffic, fine fescues are recommended.

-Compost -- Compost contains beneficial microorganisms, and organic material.
+Compost -- Compost contains beneficial microorganisms and organic matter.
 These are especially important for the first two years of transition to an organic program.
 Spread 1/4 inch thick on turf then rake in.

-Fertilizer -- Low-maintenance fescues, where clippings are left on the lawn will need very little added nitrogen.
+Fertilize -- Low-maintenance fescues, where clippings are left on the lawn will need very little added nitrogen.
 Kentucky blue grass may need as much as 2 lbs./1,000 square feet per year.
 Apply half the year’s fertilizer around Memorial Day and the other half around Labor Day.
 If you only fertilize once a year, Labor Day is the better time.
-Do not fertilize in late fall (after October).
 If your turf needs nitrogen, use organic fertilizer with low water soluble nitrogen, 5% or less is good.

 More Tips